Fully local Reshetikhin-Turaev theories: Tangential structures involving

 \subsection{Variations.}

 Framing a $3$-manifold defines a $\Spin$ structure.
-This is preserved by a \emph{local} change of framing (one concentrated near a point), because maps $S^3\to \SO(3)$ lift uniquely to $\Spin(3)$.
-A $\Spin$ structure on manifold also defines a $3$-framing up to local change, and a close relationship between linear TQFTs on framed manifolds and projective TQFTs on $\Spin$ manifolds ensues.\footnote{This does not apply to \emph{families of manifolds}, because of $\pi_4 \Spin(3) =\bZ/2$ and the higher groups.} Note that \emph{$3$-framings} and \emph{stable framings} are distinct structures, because the inclusion $\SO(3) \subset \SO$ has index~$2$ on~$\pi_3$: there are twice as many local changes of stable framing.
-Extending a framed theory to stably framed manifolds is always possible, but meets an ambiguity of order~$2$ (see Theorem~\ref{thm4}).
-Other instances where factors of $2$ cause problems, if not tracked correctly, relate $\Spin(3)$-structures, $\Spin$ structures and orientations.
-Here, we bring some order with the explicit descriptions of bordism groups and maps between them.
+This is preserved by a \emph{local} change of framing (one concentrated near a point), because based maps $S^3\to \SO_3$ lift uniquely to $\Spin_3$.
+A $\Spin$ structure on manifold also defines a $3$-framing up to local change, resulting in the close relationship between linear TQFTs on framed manifolds\footnote {This does not apply to \emph{families of manifolds}, because $\pi_4 \Spin_3$ and the higher homotopy groups do not vanish.} and anomalous TQFTs on $\Spin$ manifolds reviewed in \S\ref{spinomaly}.
+Note that \emph{$3$-framings} and \emph{stable framings} are distinct structures, because the inclusion $\SO_3 \subset \SO$ has index~$2$ on~$\pi_3$: there are twice as many local changes of stable framing.
+Extending a framed theory to stably framed manifolds is always possible, but meets an ambiguity of order~$2$ (Theorem~\ref {thm4}).
+Other instances where factors of $2$ cause problems, if not tracked correctly, relate $\Spin_3$-structures, $\Spin$ structures and orientations.
+Here, we bring some order with an explicit descriptions of bordism groups and maps between them.